Mets' Díaz hurts knee as Puerto Rico tops Dominicans in WBC

 Alfredo Despaigne hit a tiebreaking sacrifice fly and Yoelkis Guibert followed with a two-run single in three-run fifth inning.

-Using current major leaguers for the first time at the WBC, Cuba plays on Sunday in Marlins Park against the winner of a quarterfinal between Venezuela and the second-place team from Group C: Canada, Colombia, Mexico or the U.S.
+Using current major leaguers for the first time at the WBC, Cuba plays on Sunday in Marlins Park against the winner of the U.S.-Venezuela quarterfinal.

 Former Philadelphia Phillies prospect Rixon Wingrove, who led Australia with seven RBIs in the tournament, hit a go-ahead RBI sngle in the second and had a two-run homer in the sixth off the Chicago Cubs’ Roenis Elías.
 Australia got two on later in the sixth before Elías retired Milwaukee Brewers prospect Alex Hall on a flyout.